Mitochondrial diseases in Hong Kong: prevalence, clinical characteristics and genetic landscape

 Thompson K, Collier J, Glasgow R, Robertson F, Pyle A, Blakely E, et al. Recent advances in understanding the molecular genetic basis of mitochondrial disease.
 J Inherit Metab Dis.
 2019;43(1):36–50.

-We would like to show our gratitude to the Kowloon West Cluster Research club, Hospital Authority for providing support for statistical analysis and Joshua Hellmann Foundation for providing funding support of the project.
+We would like to show our gratitude to the Kowloon West Cluster Research Centre, Hospital Authority for providing support for statistical analysis and Joshua Hellmann Foundation for providing funding support of the project.
 We would also like to show our gratitude to Murdoch Children’s Research Institute for performing enzymology analysis for three of our patients.

 Funding for this study was provided by the Joshua Hellmann Foundation.